Sleeping in Airports

 10. Sleep

 Airport HotelsTravellers generally have no problem catching some Z’s here.
-You’ll have to get creative though, since seats and benches are equipped with armrests.
+You’ll have to get creative since seats and benches are equipped with armrests.
 Some floors in the North Terminal are carpeted, decent for sprawling out.
-Be on the lookout if you’re stranded – airport staff sometimes roll out cots with blankets in case of major delays or cancellations.
-Wherever you wind up, do expect chilly temps and lots of noise – a sweater, blanket and earplugs will certainly come in handy.
-If you’re willing to spend some cash for better sleep, you don’t have to go far.
-The Miami International Airport Hotel is located in the Central Terminal, and day rooms are available between 10:00AM – 6:00PM.
-Several hotels are located within just a few minutes’ drive, and most provide free shuttle service.
+Be on the lookout if you’re stranded – airport staff sometimes roll out cots with blankets in case of significant delays or cancellations.
+Wherever you wind up, expect chilly temps and lots of noise – a sweater, blanket and earplugs will undoubtedly come in handy.
+You don’t have to go far if you’re willing to spend some cash for better sleep.
+The Miami International Airport Hotel is located in the Central Terminal, and day rooms are available between 10:00 a.m. and 6:00 p.m.
+Several hotels are located within just a few minutes drive, and most provide free shuttle service.
 For details and locations, see our Miami Airport Guide.

 These are just a few things to do on a layover at Miami Airport.
-Visit our Miami Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Miami Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.